Course number: ENGL 491A

 - What kinds of skills do professional writers use?

-Specifically, your presentation should highlight two or three materials that best represent your internship experience.
+Specifically, your poster should present two or three materials that best represent your internship experience.
 You should accompany each of these documents with a contextual analysis that indicates the audience, purpose, genre conventions, and other circumstances or constraints for each of these materials, and discusses how you negotiated this context.
-Since you will have both visual and audio resources at your disposal as you create this project, and since the physical spaces in which people write often shape their work in significant ways, I also encourage you to incorporate photographs or video of your workspaces into your presentations and your reflections.
-Finally, to fulfill the objectives of the capstone course, you should incorporate a reflective component through which you reflect on how all of these materials speak to your academic and professional development over the course of your internship.
+Since the poster is a highly visual medium, and since the physical spaces in which people write often shape their work in significant ways, I also encourage you to incorporate photographs of your workspaces into your presentations and your reflections.
+Finally, to fulfill the objectives of the capstone course, you should incorporate a reflective component through which you reflect on how all of these materials speak to your academic and professional development.

 - Brief description of the organization where you interned.

 - Brief description of your internship experience.
 You could address these types of issues: